-Open back design –
+Open-back design –

 Open back takes Semi-open to a new level, further enhancing the spatial sound stage, but they are essentially two-way speakers.
 For gaming, if you have no worries about leaking sound, Open back is typically the way to go.
 But for streaming?
 It depends, actually.

-Streamer Specific Concerns With Open Back Designs
+Streamer-Specific Concerns With Open Back Designs

-As stated, Open back designs act like speakers but offer the widest sound stage possible.
+As stated, Open back designs essentially act like two-way speakers but offer the widest sound stage possible.
 The big drawback is that your mic might pick up that leaked sound and introduce some echo, especially if there is a slight disparity between the sound synchronization between the game and the headphone’s output.